 - When you’re feeling tired or rundown, give yourself permission to take a break, even if it’s just sitting quietly for five minutes.

 - The quality of this break matters.
-Don’t just plonk yourself down mindlessly in front of the tv with junk food.
+Don’t just plonk yourself down mindlessly in front of the tv or scroll through Insta.
 Take a nap, go for a slow walk and really take in your surroundings, or do some light stretching.

 - Giving yourself permission to take care of your body and mental health is not selfish.
 It will help keep you healthy and sane so you have more of your awesomeness to give to the world!